 We have a number of training events throughout the week suitable for differing ages and abilities.

 Our main club training nights are Tuesday and Thursday.
-In addition there is Monday Intervals, Monday Juniors, the Friday morning run and sometimes informal sessions at the weekend.
-All are welcomed, of any standard, but it is beneficial if you can already run a few miles.
+In addition we have Monday Intervals, Monday Juniors, Wednesday Intervals for part of the year, the Friday morning run and sometimes informal sessions at the weekend.
+Everyone is welcomed, of any standard, but it is beneficial if you can already run a few miles.
 If you are new to running, we suggest you read our beginners article.

 Members also organise their own runs and recce race routes beforehand, getting a feel for the ground and distances involved.

 During the winter months it can be very dark in the evening.
-Could runners please wear a high-viz jacket (or similar) and if possible, a head torch.
+Think about wearing a high-viz jacket (or similar) and if possible bring a body or head torch.

 If you are thinking of coming along to any of these sessions to try the club out and want more information then please contact our membership secretary.
 If the run is going to be finishing in the twilight or later then wear something bright or reflective and if possible bring a running torch.
 Arrive in good time and be ready to run promptly so as not to delay the start of the session.
 Introduce yourself to the run leader and make sure they know if you are new to the group.
 There may be a number of run options so make sure you get advice on which will be best for you.
 Run at your own pace and do not overextend yourself.
 If you do then you risk injury.
 If the run involves regrouping, most do, then please regroup and offer encouragement to those who may be a little slower than you are.
 This is important.